 On the table were sate kambing ebu (lamb), sate ayam (chicken on skewers), oseng kangkung (vegetables), ayam bobolokot kecap (soy sauce chicken) and rice.

-I recommend the authentic Sundanese food at Warung Cepot for its variety, authenticity, and price.
+I recommend the authentic Sundanese food at Warung Cepot for its range of dishes, authenticity, and price.
 The restaurant offers free side dishes like keripik (thin crackers), kerupuk banjur, soup, and sayur asem (salted vegetables).
 Note that the restaurant is outdated and dark and major updates are needed to make the place look a little pleasant.